1realbzy/Mind-VR-Glasses/README.md

 Roadmap

 Phase 1: Document the vision in a VISION.md file (this week).
-Phase 2: Simulate EEG-AI integration with Uhuru/Alke.
+Phase 2: Simulate EEG-AI integration with a top LLM.
 Phase 3: Prototype VR interface and test use cases.

 Join the Mission